CKhawaja/technology-modernization-fund/_pages/projects.md

 space/physical document storage, and the redirection of staff from manual work to higher-value adjudication work.

 ---
-## Grant Management Modernization
+## Grants Management Modernization

-{% include project-data.html path="americorps-grant-manage-mod" %}
+{% include project-data.html path="americorps-grants-manage-mod" %}

 This investment will deliver simple, secure, effective, and responsive digital solutions for more than 2,800 local, nonprofit, faith, and community-based organizations applying for funding or managing their existing federal national service grants.
 It will also improve customer experience for approximately 250,000 individuals from more than 40,000 communities that AmeriCorps engages in results-driven service.